For development professionals

 The Tax Cuts and Jobs Act was moving fast.
 It would double the standard deduction and significantly reduce the number of Americans who itemize charitable deductions.
 Most development teams understood this in the abstract.
 Few changed their strategy in time.

-This is the case that shows why the PESTLE layer matters.
+This is the case that shows why the policy layer matters.
 A purely economic model would have scored 2017 as favorable.
 S&P was up.
 Unemployment was low.
 The tax policy risk signal scored 18.
 It is what tells the real story, and a purely economic model misses it entirely.

 December 2017 giving surged as donors front-loaded gifts.
 Then 2018 giving fell 1.7% in inflation-adjusted terms.
 Mid-level acquisition softened as the itemization incentive weakened for millions of Americans.
 The window closed and most teams had not acted.